RocketChat/docs-old/installation/manual-installation/mongo-versions/README.md

 ## Supported Storage Engines

-The Storage engine recommended for Rocket.Chat is [MMAPv1](https://docs.mongodb.com/manual/core/mmapv1/).
+The Storage engine recommended for Rocket.Chat is [WiredTiger](https://docs.mongodb.com/manual/core/wiredtiger/) since MMAPv1 is deprecated in 4.0 version and removed in 4.2 version.

-We are currently testing [WiredTiger](http://www.wiredtiger.com/) for better performance with larger servers, but for now you should stick to MMAPv1 for large installs.